jenkinsci/docker/README.md

   jenkins_home:
   ssh-agent-volume:

 ```

 This docker-compose.yml file creates two containers: one for Jenkins and one for the ssh-agent.
 The Jenkins container is based on the jenkins/jenkins:lts image and exposes the Jenkins web interface on port 8080.
 The jenkins_home volume is a named volume that is created and managed by Docker.
 It is mounted at /var/jenkins_home in the Jenkins container, and it will persist the Jenkins configuration and data.

+`jenkins_home` is a named volume created and managed by Docker.
+It is mounted at /var/jenkins_home in the Jenkins container, and will persist Jenkins configuration and data.

-Using a named volume can be a good alternative to a bind mount from the host if you want to store the data in a location that is managed by Docker and separate from the host file system.
-It can also be more portable, as the data is stored within the Docker ecosystem and is not tied to a specific host directory.
+Using a named volume can be a good alternative to a bind mount from the host if you want to store the data in a location managed by Docker and separated from the host file system.
+It can also be more portable as the data is stored within the Docker ecosystem and not tied to a specific host directory.

-The ssh-agent container is based on the jenkins/ssh-agent image and mounts a named volume ssh-agent-volume at /ssh-agent to persist the ssh keys.
+The ssh-agent container is based on the jenkins/ssh-agent image and mounts a named volume `ssh-agent-volume` at /ssh-agent to persist the ssh keys.

-To start the Jenkins instance and the other services defined in the docker-compose.yml file, you can use the docker-compose up command.
-This will pull the necessary images from Docker Hub, if they are not already present on your system, and start the services in the background.
-You can then access the Jenkins web interface on port 8080 on your host system to configure and manage your Jenkins instance using `docker-compose up -d`.
+To start the Jenkins instance and the other services defined in the docker-compose.yml file, you can use the `docker compose up` command.
+This will pull the necessary images from Docker Hub if they are not already present on your system, and start the services in the background.
+You can then access the Jenkins web interface on port 8080 on your host system to configure and manage your Jenkins instance using `docker compose up -d`.

 ### Updating plugins file